Determining a characteristic profile of an event participant can respond to the needs of that one offering adapted improvements

 Moreover, comparing the profiles of participants in these events with the different races that take place in the city, the characteristic profile of the walks is a woman of 51 to 60 years, and the participant profile race is a man of 36 years.

-Through a study of the profile of the participants in an event like this, analysis of the characteristics of both of these as the activity itself is possible.
-Similarly, you can offer improvements and adaptations necessary to expand the number of participants and get a good loyalty of current, ensuring quality of service.
+Through a study of the profile of the participants of an event like this, analysis of the characteristics of both of these as the activity itself is possible.
+Likewise, the necessary improvements and adaptations can be offered to expand the number of participants and achieve a good loyalty of the current ones, guaranteeing the quality of the service.